 I rolled him on his side hoping gravity would clear his airway.

-It didn't, and in a moment when I am sure God took control of my voice and body,
+But it didn't, and in a moment when I am sure God took control of my voice and body,

-When paramedics arrived, the man had transitioned from blue to just really pale.
+As we left for the hospital, the man had transitioned from blue to just really pale.

 Sometimes, you just have to use what you got at the moment.